MicrosoftDocs/minecraft-creator/creator/Documents/IntroductionToStructureBlocks.md

 ## Load Mode

-To load a structure, start by placing a structure block and put it in ‘Load’ mode.
+To load a structure, start by placing a structure block and put it in 'Load' mode.

 :::image type="content" source="Media/StructureBlock/load.png" alt-text="A structure block using load mode":::